seankql/project-spendwise/backend/docs.md

   - response: 200
     - content-type: `application/json`
     - body: object
-      - accounts: (array) an array of all accounts belonging to the user
+      - an array of all accounts belonging to the user
   - response: 400
     - body: Bad Request
     - Description: Possible incorrect userId.